RockyRickaby/Chip8-in-C/README.md

 ### On Linux

 You might want to follow the instructions listed [here](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).
 If you don't see your distribution listed in the
-[Install on GNU Linux](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#install-on-gnu-linux), you're gonna have to manually compile and install the `SHARED` version of Raylib.
+[Install on GNU Linux](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux#install-on-gnu-linux), you're gonna have to manually compile and install Raylib (either
+`STATIC` or `SHARED` versions should work just fine).
 After that, you should be able to compile the project with just:

 ```console
 $ make